KiClaudia/greeniguana/README.md

 Actually** I just made changes to the master file. removed all NAs so that it is just a blank so R doesn't think NA is text. resaved the CSV file over the old one so that its the same

-10/26/2021
+# 10/26/2021
 Created the GlucoseTreatmentPhysDiffGraphs script today where I am trying to create boxplots of relationships of the phys datas before and after glucose treatmet 03/24 and 04/23.
-Looking graphically at just pre and post glucose treatment and pre any other treatment.
+Looking graphically at just pre and post glucose treatment and pre any other treatment. all graphs saved in PrePostGlucosePhysBoxplot which is in output

 I did the OSI based on dROM UCARR but it shouldve been in 0.08mg/dL. so I redid the data sheet for the dROM data compilation to convert UCARR to mg/dL and then standardized it and in the master it recalculated OSI.
 Now I am re-entering the code for the graphs so they are up to date (mg/dL not UCARR).
 I also updated the master sheet in the other folder for the assays

+Did a new script for the summary table for change in phys called GlucoseTreatmetPhysDiffTable, the one for graphs only has the graph code